Versace sees good start to 2014 after sales rise 17 percent in past year

 "The main engine of the company's growth continues to be the Versace Prima Linea (high-end collection), which accounts for 60 percent of overall sales," the company said in a statement.

 Rival Gucci said last month its sales, which accounts for more than half of Kering's market value, fell 0.2 percent in the final quarter of 2013 due to overexpansion in China.
-For the whole of 2013, Gucci's sale rose a meager 2.2 percent, a far cry from an increase of 9 percent in 2012 and 18.7 percenpercent in 2011. ($1 = 0.7254 Euros)
+For the whole of 2013, Gucci's sale rose a meagre 2.2 percent, a far cry from an increase of 9 percent in 2012 and 18.7 percent in 2011. ($1 = 0.7254 Euros)

 (Reporting by Valentina Za and Lisa Jucca; Editing by David Holmes and William Hardy)